eddymankim/SNWG/README.md

 > Due next class:
 > - Fork the course repository
 > - Create a new Jekyll post with an embedded 3D model (that you've created) using SketchFab
-> - Analyze and describe the experience of publishing your 3D model SketchFab
+> - Analyze and describe the experience of publishing your 3D model
 > - Describe your motivations for taking this course

 ##### Week 3: Overview of Web Development; Introduction to ES6/JS (Recording)